alexeyfv/blog/_posts/2023/02/2023-02-25-ef-inheritance.md

 ### Results

 Here are the benchmark [results](https://github.com/alexeyfv/ef-inheritance/tree/master/src/Demo/BenchmarkDotNet.Artifacts).
 As we can see from the figures below, `TPT` has the worst performance for `SELECT` as well as `INSERT`.
-This strategy about 40-60% slower than `TPH` which is default for EF. `TPC` a slightly better in selecting data and slightly worse in inserting data comparing to `TPH`.
+This strategy is about 40-60% slower than `TPH` which is default for EF. `TPC` performs slightly better in selecting data, but slightly worse in inserting data compared to `TPH`.
 The most interesting fact is that `TPH with JSON` performance better than `TPH` performance.

 <div class="glide">
   <div class="glide__track" data-glide-el="track">